Definition of Startup (only for the purpose of Government schemes)

+Introduction of compliance regime based on self-certification.
 Start-ups would be allowed to self-certify compliance with labour and environment laws.
 As far as labour laws are concerned, no inspection would be conducted for a period of three years.
 In case of environment laws, start-ups under ‘white’ category would be able to self-certify compliance.

 Fast track mechanisms of start-up patent applications The government would allow start-ups to realise the value of their intellectual property rights (IPR) at the earliest possible, patent applications of the start-ups will be fast tracked for examination and disposal

 Faster exits for start-ups Provisions for fast-tracking closure of businesses have been included in ‘The insolvency and Bankruptcy Bill, 2015’.
 Start-ups, who have simple debt structures, can be allowed to wind up within a period of 90 days after filing an application.

 Tax exemption to start-ups for 3 years Start-ups set up after April 1, 2016, shall be exempted from income-tax for a period of three years.

 Tax exemption on investments above fair market value Exemption would be available to venture capital funds to invest in start-ups above fair market value (FMV).
 It would also include investments made by incubators above FMV

 Tax exemption on capital gains Tax on long-term capital gains in unlisted entities would be cut from present rate up to 20 percent

 Starting a start-up in a day through mobile app.